masipmarch/devops-ninja/README.md

 - To remove all the contents of the folder (including all interior folders) but not the folder itself: `rm -rf /path/to/directory/*`
 - or, if you want to make sure that hidden files/directories are also removed: `rm -rf /path/to/directory/{*,.*}`
 - To remove all the "files" from inside a folder(not removing interior folders): `rm -f /path/to/directory/{*,.*}`
+- How to move all files and folders via mv command  `mv source/{,.}* /destination/folder/here`

 **Openssl**